How to create customer personas: 5 steps + template

 Depending on how much detail you have on your perfect buyer, the rough sketch will evolve into a nuanced portrait that will guide your marketing and business decisions.
 To move from theory to practice, let's move to the use cases.

 Customer personas are important because they help marketers see people in their audiences.
 When researching a target audience, it's easy to get caught up on metrics and start perceiving an audience as a homogenous entity.
-The thing about audience research is that it calls for a granular approach, where a target market is studied layer after layer, with key buyer personas representing each audience segment.
+The thing about audience research is that it calls for a granular approach, where a target market is studied layer after layer, with key buyer personas representing each customer segment meaning you can cover all of them!

 Another thing about audience research is that most businesses do have multiple customer profiles to worry about.
 Unless what your business does is so specific that there's only one buyer profile to think of (scroll up a notch in case you need another look at what constitutes a customer persona), understanding your customer segments in all their variety is crucial to making sense of what your target audience is all about.